Rooted and Rising Silent Meditation Retreat:

 One Moment at a Time (OMAT) Teaching Team

-Dalila Bothwell, Rae Houseman, and Alison Cohen first co-taught on the November 2020 Revolutionary Love Retreat as part of a large Mindfulness Meditation Teacher Certification Program (MMTCP) teaching team.
+Dalila Bothwell, Alison Cohen, and Rae Houseman first co-taught on the November 2020 Revolutionary Love Retreat as part of a large Mindfulness Meditation Teacher Certification Program (MMTCP) teaching team.
 The three of them kept in touch and decided to keep teaching retreats together, retreats that provide the rare opportunity to experience life one moment at a time.
 Their first multi-day One Moment at a Time Retreat took place in July 2024, followed by a daylong retreat series in late 2024 and another multi-day retreat in July 2025.
 And the journey continues!

 Dalila Bothwell (Retreat Teacher)